 - received the risk reviews, as considered by the Audit and Risk Committee; - monitored the status of legal claims; and - received updates on insurance matters and approved the renewal of the Directors' and Officers' insurance.

 CORPORATE GOVERNANCE

-- reviewed and approved the terms of reference of the Board Committees; and - approved a revised Modern Slavery and Human Trafficking Statement.
+- reviewed, approved, and re-affirmed the terms of reference of the Board Committees; - approved a revised Modern Slavery and Human Trafficking Statement; and - approved revised Group policies as part of the Company's corporate governance framework.

 STAKEHOLDERS